xnajasho/tp/docs/UserGuide.md

 FriendBook is a **desktop app for managing your friends and is optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
 If you can type fast, FriendBook can get your friend management tasks done faster than traditional GUI apps.

-Friend Book is mainly targeted for **university students.**
+Friend Book is mainly targeted for **users with many friends.**

-Friend Book addresses the question: **How might we provide university students to manage their friends’ contacts?**
+Friend Book addresses the question: **How might we provide users with many friends ways to manage their friends’ contacts?**

-_FriendBook is not just a contact management platform for university students to track their friends’ contact.
+_FriendBook provides a contact management platform for users with many friends to track their friends’ contacts.
-It also helps to keep track of social interactions with their friends._
+Additionally, it also helps university students to keep track of social interactions with their friends._

 * Table of Contents
 {:toc}